thomascmann/hibars/README.md

 });
 ```

-If you have three factors, you must also include "factor3", and if you have four factors, you must also incldue "factor4".
+If you have three factors, you must also include "factor3", and if you have four factors, you must also include "factor4".

 ####*About the parameters*